Flight tickets for travel in 2021 onwards

-Travellers with confirmed bookings for December on kulula.com or British Airways (operated by Comair) will be able to travel in December 2020 as planned.
+Travellers that hold confirmed bookings for any flights during 2021 on kulula.com or British Airways (operated by Comair) will be able to travel as planned for the time being, should no further travel restrictions be implemented due to COVID-19.

-kulula will be operating a limited domestic schedule for December, which may result in changes to your original booking.
-Those who are affected by the new schedule will be reaccommodated and advised accordingly.
+kulula will be operating a limited domestic schedule, which may result in changes to your original booking.
+Those who are affected by the new schedule will be re-accommodated and advised accordingly.

 Flight tickets for travel between 14 March - 30 November 2020